 Dangerous to health: 8 things not recommended to do in the heat

-To spend the second part of the summer without heatstroke and poisoning offers Lifehacker.
+To spend the summer without heatstroke and poisoning offers Lifehacker.

 1. Drink sweet soda